manonpbart/Efficient-Optical-Neural-Network-Training/README.md

 <img width="382" height="185" alt="Screenshot 2025-10-10 at 6 39 05 PM" src="https://github.com/user-attachments/assets/b601511f-d424-4091-b6be-f929ab185855" />

 Beyond the novel training algorithm, several features are available in the code to stabilize learning for optical architectures including gradient normalization, learning rate decay, auxillary gradient stabilization functions, and categorical cross entropy loss.
-Further information on the physics behind the algorithm, wokring architecture examples and features is available in the aformentioned preprint.
+Further information on the physics behind the algorithm, wokring architecture examples and features is available in the aformentioned article.

 ---